Friends and family look on helplessly as local woman contemplates Smallville marathon - The Beaverton

 Friends and family look on helplessly as local woman contemplates Smallville marathon

-CALGARY – The friends and family of Katherine Jacobs, 30, are at a loss as to how to prevent her from throwing hundreds of hours of her life away on a marathon.
+CALGARY – The and of Katherine Jacobs, 30, are at a loss as to how to prevent her from throwing hundreds of hours of her life away on a marathon.

 There are two hundred and eighteen episodes of Smallville.
 Watching fourteen episodes a day, it will take Katherine more than two weeks to complete the series, time she could have spent exercising, learning to meditate, mastering a skill, or watching the complete run of Firefly sixteen times.